Municipal governance in India: Suggested municipal functions

-The suggested functions to municipal corporations, municipalities, and Nagar panchayats are listed in the table below.
+The suggested functions to municipal corporations, municipalities, and town panchayats are listed in the table below.

+Nomenclature

 Municipal Corporation

-Nagar Nigam and other names in different states (translated as "Municipal Corporation/City Corporation") in India are state government formed departments that work for the development of a metropolitan city, which has a population of more than 1 million.
+Nagar Nigam and other names in different states (translated as "Municipal Corporation/City Corporation") in India are state government formed urban local bodies that work for the development of a metropolitan city, which has a population of more than 1 million.
 The growing population and urbanisation in various cities of India were in need of a local governing body that can work for providing necessary community services like health centres, educational institutes, and housing and property tax.
 They also replace street lights.

-They are formed under the Corporations Act of 1835 which mainly deals in providing essential services in a major city.
-Their elections are held once in five-year and the people choose the candidates.
+They are formed under the Corporations Act of 1835 which mainly deals with providing essential services in a major city.
+Their elections are held once in five years and the people choose the candidates.
 The largest corporations are in the eight metropolitan cities of India, namely Mumbai, Delhi, Kolkata, Chennai, Bangalore, Hyderabad, Ahmedabad, Surat, and Pune.
 These cities not only have a large population but are also the administrative as well as commercial centres of the country.